linux-test-project/ltp/doc/users/testers_guide.rst

 For example, backporting patches without their full dependency chain can lead to unexpected regressions.
-Therefore, it’s crucial to test your own kernel builds in the environment where they will actually run, using tools like LTP to catch issues that does not exists or are not triggered in the upstream configuration.
+Therefore, it’s crucial to test your own kernel builds in the environment where they will actually run, using tools like LTP to catch issues that do not exist or are not triggered in the upstream configuration.